danielkkelly/iac/aws/iam/README.md

 This is the same setup necessary for your terraform user if you follow the instructions in [AWS Setup](../README.md#option-2-rbac-with-mfa).

+## IAM and AWS Vault

+AWS Vault uses sessions.
+Each time you authenticate you receive a temporary token that you are able to use to authenticate with AWS.
+However, IAM won't allow the user of these tokens unless you have MFA enabled.
+Once you have MFA in place this isn't really an issue.
+But if you don't, see the instructions above for how to set up MFA with and without the use of AWS Vault.

 ## Terraform

 Note that I initially received the following error running Terraform vs. the AWS CLI: